Grab and Credit Saison Form Financial Services Joint Venture To Expand Access to Credit for Southeast Asia’s Unbanked

 The launch of both fintech platform Grab Financial and its consumer lending venture is the latest advancement of Grab’s mission to expand financial inclusion in Southeast Asia.
 In April 2017, Grab acquired Kudo, Indonesia’s leading online-to-offline (O2O) e-commerce company, and is now in the process of integrating its team, technology, and merchant and agent network into the Grab Financial platform.
 Grab also launched its GrabPay mobile wallet for peer-to-peer and peer-to-merchant payments in November 2017 in Singapore, and has announced that it will roll out mobile wallets in the rest of its markets in Southeast Asia in 2018.

-Grab’s focus on developing a financial services infrastructure tailored to the needs of its customers in Southeast Asia mirrors its success in developing transport solutions addressing the region’s specific needs.
+Grab’s focus on developing a financial services infrastructure tailored to the needs of its consumers in Southeast Asia mirrors its success in developing transport solutions addressing the region’s specific needs.
 Grab operates the largest transportation network and is one of the most frequently used mobile platforms in the region with nearly 4 million daily rides.

 Today, the Grab app has been downloaded onto over 86 million mobile devices, giving passengers access to the region’s largest land transportation fleet comprising over 2.6 million drivers.
 Grab offers private car, motorbike, taxi, and carpooling services, as well as on-demand food and delivery services, across 191 cities in 8 countries in Southeast Asia.